mardix/litedom/docs/content/guide-docs/component.md

 ### Methods

-Along the lifecycle methods `created` and `mounted`, you have the ability to define your own methods.
+Along the lifecycle methods `created`, `updated` and `mounted`, you have the ability to define your own methods.

 The defined methods are set with the rest of the options.